This card is no longer available for new applications.

-The RBC Cathay Pacific Visa Platinum is ideal for Cathay Pacific aficionados, with a strong welcome bonus of 40,000 Asia Miles and a high earning structure on Cathay Pacific flights.
+The RBC Cathay Pacific Visa Platinum is ideal for Cathay Pacific aficionados, with a high earning structure on Cathay Pacific flights.

 The RBC Cathay Pacific Visa Platinum earns 2 Asia Miles per dollar spent with Cathay Pacific online, 1.25 Asia Miles per dollar spent in a foreign currency, and 1 Asia Mile per dollar spent on all other purchases.

 The 2x return on Cathay Pacific bookings is quite appealing, making this card the go-to choice if you happen to book Cathay Pacific tickets online.
 Meanwhile, the 1.25x return on foreign spending is effectively a move to offset the 2.5% FX fee that this card charges, so eventually you end up with pretty much the same return as the 1x earnings on general purchases.